Thankful for Gluten Free Thanksgiving Tips

 Fried Onions – Though not certified gluten free, Aldi’s Simply Nature Organic Gluten Free French Fried Onions are a great option if you don’t want to make your own for a green bean casserole.

 Cream of Mushroom Soup – There are a lot of casseroles, including green bean, that call for cream of mushroom soup.
-While cream of mushroom soup is not too difficult to make, there are a few good gluten free options out there.
+While cream of mushroom soup is not too difficult to make from scratch, there are a few good gluten free options out there.
+Notably, Campbell’s now makes a Gluten Free Cream of Mushroom Soup.
 Health Valley Organic Cream of Mushroom Soup and Walmart’s Great Value Gluten Free Cream of Mushroom Condensed Soup are both certified gluten free.
 Pacific Foods Gluten-Free Organic Cream of Mushroom Condensed Soup is also safe as they keep the “top 8 allergen ingredients and finished products containing those ingredients in an allotted space,” according to their website.

 Cranberry Sauce

-I love cranberries anyway, but they are a lifesaver as a sauce if you run out of time to make gluten free gravy.
+I love cranberry sauce with my turkey, but it’s a lifesaver as a sauce if you run out of time to make gluten free gravy.
 Ocean Spray has a statement on their website that their cranberry sauce is gluten free.
 Though gluten free, Ocean Spray’s does have high fructose corn syrup.
 There are organic kinds out there that are undoubtedly better for more money.
-Or you could always make some from scratch!
+Or you could always make some cranberry sauce from scratch with minimal ingredients, here is a good recipe.

 Gravy

-Gravy is such an easy change from non-gluten free to gluten free by switching out the the flour.
-I’ve toted my little Tupperware of gravy to relatives’ houses before and it’s definitely worth making, but would be much better right off the stove.
-If you’re not hosting this year and your hostess/host is accommodating concerning dietary restrictions, I’d see about making gluten free gravy there and sharing with everyone so you don’t have to worry about any gluten gravy mix ups!
+Gravy is such an easy change from non-gluten free to gluten free by switching out the flour.
+I’ve toted my little Tupperware of gravy to relatives’ houses before and it’s definitely worth it, but would be better right off the stove.
+If you’re not hosting this year and your hostess/host is accommodating concerning dietary restrictions, I’d see about making gluten free gravy at their house.
+Perhaps bring your own pan to prevent cross contamination and share with everyone, so you don’t have to worry about any gluten gravy mix-ups!

 Gluten Free Flour A flour that is primarily sweet white rice flour based is supposed to be the best for gravy.
 Bob’s Red Mill 1-1 Baking Flour is a good one with a first ingredient of sweet white rice flour.
 Bob’s also sells Sweet White Rice Flour on its own.

-Bouillon – BOU Chicken Bouillon Cubes—labeled gluten free and can be found at Walmart.
+Bouillon – BOU Chicken Bouillon Cubes—labeled gluten free and can be found on Amazon!

 Chicken Broth – Swanson Chicken Broth is a popular one that undergoes “rigorous testing” to verify that it is gluten free.